 All trout diets were processed (9 to 13 diets per reach) with aquatic invertebrates identified down to the family level and terrestrial invertebrates identified to order.
-Because the number of fish dieted in each reach varied, the average of all fish diets was used.
+Because the number of fish dieted in each reach varied, the pooled. . . . of all fish diets was used.
 The resulting matrix was then filtered for aquatic species and appended to a matrix of 2018 benthic invertebrate families (10 reaches by 38 families), producing a matrix of 20 sample units (SU’s) by 40 families consisting of both fish diets and benthic samples.
 Singleton taxa were then removed to create a matrix of combined diet and benthic families of 20 SU’s by 36 families.
 At this point, the combined matrix was relativized by row maxima to compensate for the difference between benthic sampling—measured in density per m2—and fish diets.

 Data Analysis

+BACI aggregate analyses

+BACI analyses on light, chl a, bug overall dnesiities and FFG densities, juga on tiles

+Responses compared

+Light vs. chl a response

+Bug response versus light + chl a response, SC response versus light + chl a response

+MNDS analyses

 Statistical analyses were performed in PC-ORD (McCune and Mefford (2016)) and R (R Core Team (2018)) using the Vegan package (Oksanen et al. (2018)).
 Blocked multi-response permutation procedure (MRBP) was used to assess differences between treatment and control reaches in the pre and post treatment years.
 MRBP was followed up with blocked indicator species analysis (ISA) to determine underlying taxa driving any grouping detected by MRBP.
 This two-step procedure was performed twice for the benthic community, once with family level community data and once at the LTU level in order to compare any differences in results.
 The combined benthic and diet matrix was subsequently tested for any differences between treatment and control reaches using the same MRBP and ISA methods.

 To test for any pre-treatment reach differences in 2017, MRBP was run on 2017 data only with Treatment as the two a priori groups and blocked by Stream.
 The 2018 post-treatment data was then assessed using the same MRBP grouping and blocking.
 MRBP is a nonparametric method used to test for differences between groups.
 This method accommodates paired or blocked study designs by accounting for variation related to study design variables that have little bearing on the question being addressed.
 In this case, MRBP accounts for any between-stream variation.
 MRBP outputs a p-value for the observed within-group distance (smaller distances constituting stronger grouping) by shuffling SU’s between groups to generate a distribution of possible within-group distances (McCune et al. (2002)).